 As suggested, the concept of windowed rooms was used in the book, as related to adoptive great grand grandparents, John Dickson (1816 -1878) and Margaret Dickson (Paterson) (1818-1881).
 Both were born, were married and died in the Parish of Lesmahagow, in Lanarkshire.
 4

 They were cotton weavers, in 1861, living in the hamlet of Kirkfieldbank.1 Their family of six, was from two generations.
 They enjoyed two rooms with window(s).
 Their census page covered four families in all; one was similar in situation.
 A cattle dealer with a family of four, had six windowed rooms, while a grocer’s family of six, had four.
 Cotton weaving it seemed, was a humble undertaking.

 John was already 45 in 1861, but he found work as a quarrier after cotton weaving failed him.
 The job required a move to the nearby village of Crossford in Lesmahagow.
 That home was seen in 1871, inhabited by three generations.1 It represented a downgrade of affordable circumstance.
 Only one room had window(s), with house count, still six.
 One could wonder on civility over privacy and sharing of the scarce natural light.
 Window count told the story of the collapse of an industry, and its impact on workers and their families.

 The transition was not kind to John; he died before the next census, an old man, at 62.
-His widow was still in that Crossford home in 1881.1 Margaret Dickson (Paterson) became paralyzed after John died.
-Their teen aged granddaughter, Mary McKinlay b.1863, who had come under grandparent care, at four, remained.
+His widow was still in the Crossford home in 1881.1 She had become paralyzed shortly after John died.
+Their teen aged granddaughter, Mary McKinlay born 1863, who had come under grandparent care at four, remained in the home.
 She was joined by her infant, Margaret Whitefield.
 Plus, my adoptive great grandfather, James Dickson, and his new wife, Maggie Gemmell.
-Four generations, an invalid and an infant – one room with natural light.
+Four generations – an invalid and an infant – one room with natural light.
 It boggles the mind, and hurts the heart.

 There is more about rooms with window(s) that could be worth the write in genealogies.
-Imagine their dark night, their home allowing scant moonlight, under which, to quietly roll the invalid, change the babe, the midden outdoors, with another long work day, looming.
+Imagine their dark night; their home allowing scant moonlight, under which, to quietly roll the invalid, change the babe, the midden outdoors, and another long work day looming.